GMOD/vcf-js/README.md

 ## Breakends

-If a variant line has `SVTYPE=BND`, the `ALT` field will be examined for breakend specifications, and those will be parsed as objects.
+If a variant line has `SVTYPE=BND`, the `ALT` field will be examined for breakend specifications, and those will be parsed and put in a 'BND' field.
 For example:

 ```text
 13	123456	bnd_U	C	C[2:321682[,C[17:198983[	6	PASS	SVTYPE=BND;MATEID=bnd V,bnd Z